About Me

 Crowdsourcing Concept based Explanations

-Gestural interactions with data
+Gestural Interactions with Data

 This fun installation I designed, engages visitors of science museum in data exploration using full-body interactions.
 I explored the design of crafting engaging Human-Data Interaction experience for the visitors of Discovery Place Science Museum, Charlotte, NC, using a fully functional prototype that employs strategies in instrumenting the floor, forcing collaboration, implementing multiple body movements to control the same effect; and, using the visitors’ silhouette.
+This work informs the design space of embodied interactions with data and is part of the foundational research done for the book featured in the book Data Through Movement: Designing Embodied Human-Data Interaction for Informal Learning.

 Gesture Analysis Tool for Interaction Designers